magicant/sesh/doc/development/codingstyle.md

 - Move assignment operator
 - Destructor

+Exceptionally, an empty interface-like class that has no base classes or data members may have a virtual destructor declared without declaring other special member functions.

 Prefer defaulted definition of special member functions over manual definition where possible.

 ### Function parameters